Paul F. Miller: Sculptures

 Miller first welded symmetrical objects that were small enough to be worn as jewelry pendants.
 The designs were said to be simple and crudely executed.
 He would begin his designs by creating symmetrical doodles on paper, before turning them into symmetrical sculptures.
 As his skills improved, his works became more delicate, and he often worked with bronze.
-Each sculpture focused on one type of symmetry; often either vertical and/or horizontal.
+Each sculpture focused on one type of symmetry; often either vertical or horizontal.

-During the period when Miller was developing his style, he became interested and influenced by Taotie masks, which were often created in bronze.
+During the period when Miller was developing his style, he became interested in and influenced by Taotie masks, which were often created in bronze.
 The ancient Chinese mask motifs were reflected in Miller's work, as many of Miller's works contain mask motifs.
 Another common design of the sculptures is that they included shapes, such as squares and circles, sharing the same center point.

 Miller was known for his varied use of sculptural techniques, experimenting with several modes of creation.
 He used copper electroforming to create some sculptures with the help of a metallurgist.
 He was said to be attracted to electroforming due to advantages it had over the traditional lost-wax casting process.
-With this process, he experimented with forming silver or copper skins over everything from bones, to gourds to knotted strings.
+With this process, he experimented with forming silver or copper skins over everything from bones, to gourds, to knotted strings.
 The strings themselves would be translated into intricate rings or earrings, in beautiful electroplated filigree jewelry.

-He created many miniature figures, creating dozens of little creatures.
+He created many miniature figures, including dozens of little creatures.
 As his skills improved, he changed from using clay to metal.
 The size of the sculptures also grew in size, growing the miniatures into 3 ft to 9 ft sculptures.

-Miller was known for the intricate welds he would perform on the massive wall hangings that he created.
+Miller was known for the intricate welds he would perform on the massive wall hangings he created.
 Four thousand welds in a wall hanging weren't uncommon for him.
 A single piece took as long as three years to complete.

 Symmetricon kaleidoscopic projector

 Miller created a kaleidoscopic projector named the Symmetricon, along with technical assistance from 2 physicists.
-The Symmetricon can produce countless symmetrical configurations as stimulation for Miller's wall sculptures.
+The Symmetricon can produce countless symmetrical configurations as stimulations for Miller's wall sculptures.
 A 35mm slide of one of Miller's sculptures was placed in the Symmetricon.
-A section of the art was selected and projected in 4-fold symmetry on a screen, in other words, virtual sculpture, long before computers made this possible.
+A section of the art was selected and projected in 4-fold symmetry on a screen; in other words, it was projected as a virtual sculpture long before computers made this possible.
 Miller kept the designs he liked and filed them for future use.
 An important feature of the Symmetricon was how it supplemented Miller's imagination, making a gamut of design possibilities accessible to him.